 Breaking the Cycle of Stigma

-Building a More Inclusive Society for People with Developmental Disabilities
+Building a More Inclusive Society for Developmental Disabilities

 Despite increasing awareness about developmental disabilities, stigma and misconceptions continue to affect millions of individuals and their families across the United States.
 These negative attitudes often lead to discrimination, social isolation, and reduced opportunities for people who deserve the same respect, dignity, and inclusion as everyone else.